 #6 Updated by James Harvey about 6 years ago

 I also found this project that looks open source and has PDF/X support that might be a good place to start for any developer interested in adding this capability.

 It would save me a lot of time converting files for placement into Adobe InDesign on Windows that will not accept the PDF output by default from QGIS.

-#8 Updated by James Harvey about 5 years ago
+#8 Updated by James Harvey over 5 years ago

 I have updated my Adobe Master Collection to the newer Creative Cloud software and I am able to import PDFs exported from QGIS 2.9.0 directly into Adobe InDesign without any need for PDFx3 conversion.
 One less step in my process, but a big time saver.
 This might help someone else in publishing.